owainm713/HD44780-Python-Module/README.md

 # HD44780-Python-Module
 Python 3.x to use with the HD44780 LCD controller.
 Testing done using a 16x2 LCD and 20x4 LCD, both from Adafruit and a Pi3

 This requires the RPI.GPIO module.

 Also included is an example file which demonstrates some of the base functions.

 Connections I used between the Pi and LCD are as follows:

 LCD Gnd to Pi Gnd

 LCD VDD to Pi 5V

-LCD V0 to middle pin of a 10k Potentiometer - Potentiometer required for contrast adjustment 10k Potentiometer outer leg 1 to Pi Gnd
+LCD V0 to middle pin of a 10k Potentiometer - Potentiometer required for contrast

+10k Potentiometer outer leg 1 to Pi Gnd

 10k Potentiometer outer leg 2 to Pi 5V

 LCD RS to Pi 4

 LCD RW to Pi 17 when used, otherwise to Pi Gnd

 LCD E to Pi 27

 LCD DB0-DB3 - not connected

 LCD DB4 to Pi 5

 LCD DB5 to Pi 6

 LCD DB6 to Pi 13

 LCD DB7 to Pi 19

 LCD BL1 to Pi 5V - Backlight power

 LCD BL2 to 160 ohm resistor which connects to Pi Gnd

 Current functions include: